 The FMLA and CFRA both require covered employers to provide time off for personal illness, to attend to the illness of a family member and in connection with the birth or adoption of a child.
 Though this sounds simple, FMLA and CFRA issues are among the most litigated of all employment law cases and can result in large liabilities.
 Federal and California family and medical leave laws provide eligible employees with up to 12 weeks of time off per year for:

-Family and medical leave laws also prohibit retaliation or discrimination against an employee for exercising rights under FMLA or CFRA or for giving information or testimony about alleged violations of California or federal family and medical leave laws.
+Family and medical leave laws also prohibit retaliation or discrimination against an employee for exercising rights under the FMLA or CFRA, or for giving information or testimony about alleged violations of California or federal family and medical leave laws.

-Beginning in 2021, California substantially expanded CFRA, applying it to private employers with five or more employees in addition to public employers regardless of their size.
-Prior to that, CFRA applied to private employers with 50 or more employees, like the FMLA.
+The CFRA has substantially broader coverage than the FMLA, covering private employers with five or more employees in addition to public employers regardless of their size.

-Employers with employees eligible for state or federal family and medical leave, will also need to follow the steps outlined in Family, Medical and Parental Leave and Leave Interactions when administering leaves related to pregnancy.
+Employers with employees eligible for state or federal family and medical leave, will also need to follow the steps outlined in Family and Medical Leave and Leave Interactions when administering leaves related to pregnancy.

 If an employer is covered by federal and state family and medical leave laws (FMLA/CFRA), an employee can take up to 12 weeks of unpaid, job-protected leave to bond with a newborn or a child placed with the employee for adoption or foster care - assuming the employee meets eligibility requirements.
 Leave must be taken within one year of the child’s birth, adoption or foster-care placement.

-You may require medical certification for an employee taking family/medical leave for his/her own serious illness or to care for a family member, but not for baby-bonding time.
+You may require medical certification for an employee taking family/medical leave for their own serious illness or to care for a family member, but not for child-bonding time.
 Keep in mind that medical privacy laws limit the type of information you may require on such certification.

 You can also generally require a medical certification for pregnancy disability leave.